Pomax/custom-graphics-element/README.md

 - `width` - the width of your graphic, in pixels.
 - `height` - the height of your graphic, in pixels.
+- `playing` - a boolean indicating whether this graphic is currently running in animated mode or not.
 - `frame` - the current frame's number.
 Every time `draw` runs, this number will increase by 1.
 - `pointer` - an object representing the mouse/stylus/touch input "cursor"
 - `keyboard` - an object that tracks which keys are currently being pressed